djhaskin987/degasolv/docs/command-reference.rst

 .. note::

-   Use of this option defeats the purpose of degasolv supporting alternatives in the first place.
+   Use of this option defeats the purpose of Degasolv supporting alternatives in the first place.
 This option is intended generally for use when debugging a build.
 If it *is* used routinely, it should be used `site-wide`_.